JumpGateio/JumpGate/resources/docs/dev/users/social-frontend.md

 The route name will never change, just replace the string in the array with your provider as detailed in `config/jumpgate/users.php`.
 This will automatically send them off to be authenticated.

+> {info} If you only have 1 provider you can leave the provider out of the route.
+The package will assign the only one available by default.